-As stated earlier in the policy, there are some children who may be working significantly below the Age Related Standard.
-In which case, these children, depending on their level of need and the support they require, will have access to a more tailored curriculum.
+As stated earlier in the policy, there are some children who may be working below or significantly below the Age Related Standard.
+In which case, these children, depending on their level of need and the support they require, will have access to a more tailored curriculum and assessment framework.
 This may also mean that their progress is reported in a slightly different way as their developmental steps are smaller and more gradual.
-At Markeaton we utilise a number of different models to support this process including PIVATs and EAL Milestones.
+At Markeaton we utilise the Birmingham Toolkit for Assessment following training in Autumn 2021.

-If your child is working significantly below the Age Related Standard, then you are likely to have already had this conversation with your child's classroom teacher and they will be able to talk you through the progress your child is making using whichever model/language is most appropriate.
-If your child is on the Special Educational Needs register then any progress will be reported alongside their MEP (Multi Element Plan) and/or EHCP (Education, Health and Care Plan) targets.
+If your child is working below or significantly below the Age Related Standard, then you are likely to have already had this conversation with your child's classroom teacher and they will be able to talk you through the progress your child is making using whichever model/language is most appropriate.
+If your child is on the Special Educational Needs register then any progress will be reported using the Birmingham Toolkit alongside their MEP (Multi Element Plan) and/or EHCP (Education, Health and Care Plan) targets.
 Please refer to the SEND Policy on the website for more details about MEPs and EHCPs.